 Dayglow on growing up, turning 35 at 21, and the long-awaited Harmony House

 Sloan Struble of Dayglow may only be 21-years-old, but he’s about as much of a professional as they come.
-With his sophomore album Harmony House set to release May 21 and his first headlining tour beginning in September, Struble is hitting the post-COVID-19 world running—maybe even sprinting.
+With his sophomore album Harmony House set to release May 21 and his first headlining tour beginning in September, Struble is hitting the ground running—maybe even sprinting.

 The Texas native’s first album Fuzzybrain released in 2018 gained traction and major popularity after the lead single “Can I Call You Tonight?” became popular online.
 With over 6.3 million monthly listeners on Spotify, Struble looks towards living in the strange intersection between being a 21-year-old guy and being one of indie pop’s most promising young artists with excitement and wonder.